 The court takes a pretty dim view of those who don’t follow its instructions.
 To them, 90 days means 90 days.
 Failure to complete defensive driving can result in a court summons, additional fines, or both.

 Fortunately, if you do find yourself remembering at the last minute, there are ways to get a course completed in a hurry.
 Doubly fortunate is the fact that the state has finally entered the 21st century and now accepts Texas defensive driving with printable certificates.
 Until that change in the law occurred, the state required completion certificates to be delivered to students of both online and in-person classes.
-This meant that many students faced paying $30 to $40 dollars more for their courses to cover the expedited shipping.
+Unfortunately, this meant that many students faced paying $30 to $40 dollars more for their courses to cover the expedited shipping.

 If I Take Defensive Driving Do I Still Pay the Ticket?